 Remember PEMDAS (Please Forgive My Dear Aunt Sally), EGBDF (Every Good Bird Does Fly) and MVEMJSUN (My Very Educated Mother Just Served Us Noodles)?
-These easy-to-remember acronyms help us to remember the order of operations, music scales and planets.
+These easy to remember acronyms help us to remember the order of operations, music scales and planets.
 When studying, create your own mnemonic devices or use some common ones to help you remember complex information.
 There are several types of mnemonics that you can use to help you retain the information.

 4. Connection Mnemonics

 This is the type of memory aid that connects something you already know to something you don’t.
 You want to remember the name of the person who shot Alexander Hamilton, Aaron Burr.
 So you say, Alexander Hamilton was shot by Apple Butter, or Angry Boy, or something similar to help you remember his initials.
 This is also a good way to remember names.
-You’re introduced to Bill, so you remember him as “Buffalo Bill” your favourite sports team.
+You’re introduced to Bill, so you remember him as “Buffalo Bill” your favorite sports team.

 5. Musical Mnemonics

 Quick, recite the alphabet.
 Did you sing it?
 The ABC Song is a musical mnemonic.
-Setting your study information to the song will help you to remember it and cement it in your mind.
+Setting your study information to song will help you to remember it and cement it in your mind.
 There are some great videos online that set complex concepts to music, so try using those the next time you need to memorize part of a sonnet, the names of countries or some other complex set of data for a test.

 6. Name Mnemonics

 Do you know Roy G. Biv?
-If not, then you must not know the colours of the rainbow.
+If not, then you must not know the colors of the rainbow.
 Red, orange, yellow, green, blue, indigo, violet.
 You can create your own funny names to help you remember lists that are otherwise tricky to retain.

 7. Expression Mnemonics